fabcoins-dot-info/fabcoins.info/_data/devdocs/en/references/transactions.md

 sub-section][raw transaction format]).
 Taking the resulting hash:

 1. Add an address version byte in front of the hash.
-The version bytes commonly used by Bitcoin are:
+The version bytes commonly used by Fabcoin are:

-    * 0x00 for P2PKH addresses on the main Bitcoin network (mainnet)
+    * 0x00 for P2PKH addresses on the main Fabcoin network (mainnet)

-    * 0x6f for P2PKH addresses on the Bitcoin testing network (testnet)
+    * 0x6f for P2PKH addresses on the Fabcoin testing network (testnet)

     * 0x05 for P2SH addresses on mainnet